 Important: Recreational Access Mitigation Strategy tariff

-As of 31 March 2022, the council will be applying a Recreational Access Mitigation Strategy (RAMS) tariff of £185.93 per dwelling to permissions for development resulting in a net increase in residential units, including dwellings, student accommodation, care homes and hotels.
+As of 1 April 2023, the council will be applying a Recreational Access Mitigation Strategy (RAMS) tariff of £210.84 (RPI linked) per dwelling to permissions for development resulting in a net increase in residential units, including dwellings, student accommodation, care homes and hotels.
 The payment will be payable upon commencement of development and will be secured by a legal agreement in the form of a Unilateral Undertaking under Section 106 of the Town and Country Planning Act submitted with the application.
 Read more about the RAMS tariff.

 To check what supporting documentation is required with any application for planning consent see the validation requirements: